uber/RxCentralBle/README.md

 RxCentralBle is a reactive, interface-driven library used to integrate with Bluetooth LE peripherals.

 For those tired of writing eerily similar, yet subtly different code for every Bluetooth LE peripheral integration, RxCentralBle provides a standardized, simple reactive paradigm for connecting to and communicating with peripherals from the central role.
 RxCentralBle avoids many known Android pitfalls, including more recently discovered limitations in Android 7 & 8 around long running scan operations.

+RxCentralBle powers Uber's Bluetooth LE integrations on Android, including the next-generation Uber Beacon 2.0.

 Check out our detailed [Wiki](https://github.com/uber/RxCentralBle/wiki) for designs and examples for all the capabilities of RxCentralBle.

 NEW!
-Uber Engineering Blog [article](https://eng.uber.com/rxcentral-bluetooth-connection-library-rxcentralble/) detailing  RxCentral cross-platform design and techniques for Android.
+Uber Engineering Blog [article](https://eng.uber.com/rxcentral-bluetooth-connection-library-rxcentralble/) detailing  RxCentral cross-platform design (RxCBCentral for iOS coming soon!) and techniques for Android.

 ## Key Features